helgefmi/mm3hack/README.md

 - Fix frame counter for boss fights.

-- Make frame counter go up to 999.

-- Make it work for Rockman 3.
-I don't have a disassembly for that game so it will be quite time consuming.

 - Skip cutscenes (can end the stage soon after he jumps into the air in Robot Master's for example).

-- Skip CAPCOM intro thing.

 - Teleport within stages, similar to lttphack.

-- 2 player deathmatch support via internet.

 # Contribute